segmentio/segment-docs/src/engage/journeys/journey-context.md

 ## What is Journey context?

 Journey context is a flexible data structure that captures key details about the events and conditions that shape a customer’s journey.
-Journey context provides a point-in-time snapshot of event properties, ensuring accurate and reliable data is available throughout the journey.
+Journey context provides a point-in-time snapshot of event properties, making accurate and reliable data available throughout the journey.

 Journey context stores:
 - **Event properties**: Information tied to specific user actions, like `Appointment ID` or `Order ID`.